pybel/pybel/docs/source/parser.rst

 reference.

 PyBEL makes extensive use of the PyParsing module.
 The code is organized to different modules to reflect the different faces ot the BEL language.
-These parsers support BEL 2.0 and have some backwards compatability for rewriting BEL 1.0 statements as BEL 2.0.
+These parsers support BEL 2.0 and have some backwards compatibility for rewriting BEL 1.0 statements as BEL 2.0.
 The biologist and bioinformatician using this software will likely never need to read this page, but a developer seeking to extend the language will be interested to see the inner workings of these parsers.